 Total FitOver 30 million

-The Continental Breakdown: Size by Region
+Continental Breakdown: By Size and Region

 RegionArea (approx.)Key Characteristics